-- 1. Proposals for new housing development (both market led and affordable) will be supported where proposals: - a. provide a mix of one, two and three bedroom units, unless exceptional reasons can be demonstrated to vary from this mix; and - b. are designed as 'Lifetime Homes' as set out in 'Building for a healthy Life': Birkbeck D and Kruczkowski S 2020 (Appendix A to the NDP). - 2.
+- 1. Proposals for new housing development (both market led and affordable) will be supported where proposals: - a. provide a mix of one, two and three bedroom units, unless exceptional reasons can be demonstrated to vary from this mix; and - b. are designed as 'Lifetime Homes'; where applicants must demonstrate how they meet the 'Lifetime Homes Design Principles' as set out in Appendix A to the NDP. - 2.
 Small scale rural exception sites will be supported where proposals appropriately evidence how they provide a tenure mix that responds to the identified needs of Portreath Parish.
-Particular support will be given for self-build schemes with Community Land Trusts or Housing Associations.
+Particular support will be given for self-build schemes and developments with Community Land Trusts or Housing Associations that provide for housing at prices below the affordable housing price thresholds defined by Cornwall Council.